NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/quoFEM/FEM.rst

 .. _customFEM:

 .. figure:: figures/customFEM.png
   :align: center
   :figclass: align-center

   Input for Custom Analysis Application

 SurrogateGP
 ^^^^^^^^^^^^
-In place of pysical *simulation models*, Gaussian process *surrogate model* trained in quoFEM can be imported for different UQ/Optimization analysis.
-When user selects SurrogateGP option, the user is requested to provide following two files obtained in SimCenterUQ engine.
+In place of physical *simulation models*, Gaussian process *surrogate model* trained in quoFEM can be imported for different UQ/Optimization analysis.
+When user selects the SurrogateGP option, the user is requested to provide the following two files obtained in the SimCenterUQ engine.

 .. _surrogateFEM1: